New EIP-AGRI Focus Group experts

 In short, the objectives of an EIP-AGRI Focus Group are:

-- Taking stock of the state of the art of practice in the field of the EIP-AGRI Focus Group activity, listing problems and opportunities;
+- Taking stock of the state of play of practice in the field of the EIP-AGRI Focus Group activity, listing problems and opportunities;

-- Taking stock of the state of the art of research in this field, summarising possible solutions to the problems listed;
+- Taking stock of the state of play of research in this field, summarising possible solutions to the problems listed;

 - Identifying needs from practice and possible directions for further research;